jestjs/jest/docs/en/ExpectAPI.md

 ### `.toMatchObject(object)`

 Use `.toMatchObject` to check that a JavaScript object matches a subset of the properties of an object.
+It will match received objects with properties that are **not** in the expected object.

+You can also pass an array of objects, in which case the method will return true only if each object in the received array matches (in the `toMatchObject` sense described above) the corresponding object in the expected array.
+This is useful if you want to check that two arrays match in their number of elements, as opposed to `arrayContaining`, which allows for extra elements in the received array.

 You can match properties against values or against matchers.

 ```js
 const houseForSale = {